oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 npm i -D prisma@3.13.0
 ```

-- `@prisma/client` is used to access the database from your server code
+- `@prisma/client` is used to access the database from your server code.
 - `dotenv` reads configuration settings from `.env` files like the one produced by the Okta CLI
 - `passport` is a middleware for Node.js that is flexible enough to handle most authentication scenarios, including Okta.  `passport-openidconnect` is a module for passport that lets you authenticate with OpenID Connect
 - `express-session` is required for passport.
 Express apps use this package for session support.
 You application must intiialize session support to use passport.